Last Updated: 7/27/2013

-WinSDR is a datalogger program for the PSN-ADC-SERIAL or PSN-ADC-USB A/D boards.
+WinSDR is a datalogger program for the PSN-ADC-SERIAL, PSN-ADC-USB A/D boards as well as our new PSN-ACCEL Strong Motion Accelerometer board.
 WinSDR can be downloaded from here.
-This setup program will install the current version of WinSDR on your system.
-WinSDR documentation can be read here.
+The 32 or 64 bit setup program will install the current version of WinSDR on your system.
+WinSDR documentation can be viewed here.

 Two data acquisition modules have been written to import data into the USGS Earthworm seismic processing software package.
 You can download Earthworm here.
 The following links have more information on this very powerful package.
 Currently Windows 2000/XP and Linux/Unix systems are supported.